 Dr. Denise Rable is a board certified General Surgeon and is fellowship trained in Breast Surgical Oncology.
 Denise is an Oklahoma native originally from Tulsa.
 She graduated from the University of Oklahoma College of Medicine and completed her general surgery residency at the University of Oklahoma Health Sciences Center, where she served as Chief Resident in Surgery.
 During her surgical residency she was awarded a National Institute of Health Research Fellowship and the H. Dale Collins Scholar in Surgery scholarship.
 She then completed her breast oncology fellowship at the OU Institute for Breast Health.

 Continuously selected as an Oklahoma Top Doctor by Castle Connolly Publishing, she was a featured physician in the June 2019 Oklahoma Magazine.
-She believes in treating patients with compassion and professionalism and her clinic routinely finishes at the top in patient satisfaction in all the Integris Health System.
+She believes in treating patients with compassion and professionalism and her clinic routinely finishes at the top in patient satisfaction.

 "Emotional support is just as important to the patient's well-being as surgical intervention," Dr. Rable says "You can actually see a patient's anxiety decrease when information is delivered clearly and in a caring way."
 Read more...